Genuine and spurious (non-)ergodicity in single particle tracking: Overview of the results and outlook

 Anomalous diffusion has been widely deduced from SPT experiments and large scale computer simulations.
 While normal, Brownian diffusion is universal in its convergence to a Gaussian displacement PDF and the linear time dependence of the MSD, anomalous diffusion may have multiple origins and is described in terms of a multitude of stochastic processes \cite{soko2015,metz2014a,soko2012}.
 Starting from measured or simulated data, an important aspect of stochastic time series analysis is the task of classification, determining which anomalous stochastic model process is indeed encoded in the data, as well as the regression of the associated model parameters.
 The classification can be achieved by statistical observables such as the MSD and TAMSD \cite{barkai2012,metz2014a,soko2015}, the p-variation method \cite{pvar}, higher order moments or the mean maximal excursion method \cite{vincent}, or by the scaling exponents $J$, $L$, and $M$ introduced by Mandelbrot (see below) \cite{vilk2022,aghion2021}.
 Moreover, dedicated Bayesian methods \cite{samu,samu1} and different machine learning approaches \cite{jamali2021, jamali2025, andi,andi2,henrik,henrik1,janusz,gorka,yael,pinholt} have been developed for this classification and regression tasks.
 Here we proposed to include the MSI as a central observable and studied its performance for different anomalous stochastic processes.

 In SPT studies, the measured positional time series provides the relevant information on the system, and the MSD remains the key physical observable to characterize anomalous diffusion.
-A key question in such analyses is whether the measured dynamics is ergodic.
 The discrepancy between MSD and TAMSD in the limit of long trajectories has been widely and effectively employed to measure nonergodicity (or weak ergodicity breaking) in numerous such systems.
-However, as argued here, ergodicity defined by the typically employed MSD-TAMSD criterion (\ref{eq-msd-tamsd}) is not equivalent to the classical definition (\ref{eq-ergodicity}) of ergodicity---a fact that may lead to incorrect conclusions when applied to some particular systems.
+However, as argued here, the typically employed MSD-TAMSD criterion (\ref{eq-msd-tamsd}) may lead to incorrect conclusions when applied to some particular systems.

+For real data, finite trajectory lengths and limited sampling constitute additional practical limitations.
+We illustrate these effects using simulated OUP trajectories in Appendix~\ref{app-f}.
+A finite measurement time primarily affects the TAMSD: when the lag time $\Delta$ becomes comparable to the trajectory length $T$, the number of available increments for time averaging decreases, leading to stronger trajectory-to-trajectory fluctuations and possible deviations of the mean TAMSD from the MSI, as shown in Fig.~\ref{f1}.
+Limited sampling, on the other hand, mainly affects ensemble-averaged quantities, such as the MSD and MSI, producing visible statistical fluctuations when only a small number of trajectories is available, as shown in Fig.~\ref{f2}.
+By contrast, the mean TAMSD is usually less sensitive to limited sampling, because each single-trajectory TAMSD already involves a time average over many increments.

+In addition, heterogeneity may further complicate the interpretation of real data.
+For instance, different cells or nanoparticles may have different intrinsic properties, such as size, shape, surface characteristics, local environments, or mobilities.
+Such heterogeneity can generate an additional scatter of individual TAMSDs and make signatures of nonergodicity harder to identify.
+From the perspective of superstatistics \cite{beck2003}, the measured ensemble may be viewed as a mixture of subensembles with different effective diffusivities or dynamical parameters.
+Even if each subensemble is ergodic, the combined population can display broad distributions of single-trajectory observables and apparent discrepancies between ensemble- and time-averaged quantities.
+Thus, an observed mismatch between ensemble- and time-averaged observables in real data may originate not only from the stochastic dynamics itself, but also from heterogeneity and experimental variability.